 When temperature control is thrown off because of sweating or feeling hot and stuffy, the brain can jolt itself out of a sleep cycle, rousing a person to get up almost immediately.

 Your Brain And Stages Of Sleep Revealed

 During sleep, your brain will cycle between non-REM sleep and REM sleep.
 It takes up to 90 minutes for the brain to first experience the first stage of REM sleep, after you have fallen fully asleep.
 Before you slip into REM stage, people experience three different stages of non-REM which transition a person from a state of wakefulness, light sleep, and then deep sleep.
-The third stage of non-REM sleep is when you are in a state of deep sleep, which is needed to feel refreshed once you awaken.
+The third stage of non-REM sleep is when you are in a state of a deep sleep, which is needed to feel refreshed once you awaken.

 Most people will spend a lot of time in a light sleep stage, so a change in temperature that is drastic can easily distract and awaken a sleeper.

 Ways to Decrease Anxiety and Stress Before Going to Sleep